mostafa-mahmoud/djenerator/README.rst

           class TestData:
               name = 'list_of_names'

-   The second method is by adding a file that contains the sample data with the signature 'sample__modelname__fieldname'; in this method there's no need for adding the class TestData.
+   The second way is by adding a file that contains the sample data with the signature 'sample__modelname__fieldname'; in this method there's no need for adding the class TestData.

-   Files added for sample data must be stored in a folder called 'TestTemplates' that's located inside the project.
+   Files added for sample data must be stored in a folder called 'TestTemplates' that's located inside the app directory, as shown in example app.
 #.
 Constraints may be added, such that the models will be created only if they satisfy the given constraints.
 There are constraints that already exists in django, like unique field and unique_together, for example ::

         class Course(models.Model):